 - The College operates with transparency in regard to promotion and pay.

 - Equality and Diversity Committee works to ensure equal and fair opportunities for all.

 Our commitments for the future:

 - Continually review our recruitment processes and career progression opportunities, and adapt where appropriate.

-- Opportunity for all staff to attend leadership development programme
+- Opportunity for all staff to attend leadership development programmes.

 - Review of flexible working.